Brewery CO₂ recovery

 Based in Kent · serving the UK

+We work with breweries across Kent, Sussex and the wider South East to install portable on-site CO₂ recovery.
 Cork & Capture is based in Wye, Kent and operates across the South East and wider UK.
 The portable unit is designed for craft and regional breweries — we deploy directly to your site, install on your existing fermentation vessels, and handle servicing and gas certification end to end.

 FAQ